 Places not listed on the Queensland Heritage Register can still have potential to contain archaeological artefacts and it is a requirement under the Queensland Heritage Act 1992 that any discoveries of important archaeological artefacts are reported to the department—Report a discovery.

-For information on Aboriginal and Torres Strait Islander archaeological artefacts and cultural heritage visit the Department of Aboriginal and Torres Strait Islander Partnerships website.
+For information on Aboriginal and Torres Strait Islander archaeological artefacts and cultural heritage visit the Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships (DSDSATSIP) website and its information about the Cultural Heritage Unit.